On all of them you can reference external scripts by adding a

 Let's assume you want to run and edit the samples on this site.
 The first thing you should do is download the site.
 You can download it here.

 Next up you should install a small web server.
 I know "web server" sounds scary but the truth is web servers are actually extremely simple.

-If you're not on chrome or if you don't want to use the extension another way is to use node.js.
+If you prefer the command line, another way is to use node.js.
 Download it, install it, then open a command prompt / console / terminal window.
 If you're on Windows the installer will add a special "Node Command Prompt" so use that.